How to cope with the loss of a Parent

 I never really knew how much went into planning a funeral and how much it would cost? as it turns out, too much for three brothers in their late teens, early 20s I ended up having to borrow money to pay for my father’s funeral expenses.

 We never much discussed the topic of death with our father.
 And when the topic did come up in conversation my dad would joke about it and say “just throw me in the compost bin and be done with it.
 Although funny at the time this was not an option when the funeral director asked us what we wanted to do, we opted for cremation.

-After the funeral, we started with dividing his possessions amongst ourselves and closing down his accounts, and settling his accounts, another process we knew little to nothing about and was not easy as we had no clue where to find most of the information we needed.
-It took me and my brothers almost two years to finalise settling the estate and with that became all too familiar with the challenges that lay ahead when it comes to losing someone you love
+After the funeral, we started with dividing his possessions amongst ourselves and closing down his accounts, and dealing with debt collectors which were not easy as we had no clue where to find most of the information we needed.
+It took my brothers almost two years to finalize settling the estate and with that became all too familiar with the challenges that lay ahead when it comes to losing someone you love

 - Disposition of a body.
 Burial or cremation?

 - What should the funeral look like?
 The music, the flowers, the speeches, a coffin?

 - Who pays for it?
 Funerals are more expensive than you think.

 - What happens with the possessions?
 The house, the cars, the money, any debts?

 - Where are the details and passwords to all the accounts?
 Finances, insurances, mortgages, phone/internet/television plans?